npsot_bluebonnet_full_color

 Ours is truly a rich and diverse natural heritage.

-the 4th Tuesday of the month;
+The Fredericksburg chapter meets the 4th Tuesday of each month.

 St. Joseph’s Halle (click link for a map)